- Producing green composite sinks and worktops by reusing offcuts and production wasteone of Delta sinks

 Producing green composite sinks and worktops by reusing offcuts and production wasteone of Delta sinks

-The productionone of sinks involves the landfilling of large quantities of polymer-contaminated mineral waste.
+The production of sinks involves the landfilling of large quantities of polymer-contaminated mineral waste.
 This project aims to demonstrate that mineral composite sinks can be produced on a pilot and industrial scale by reusing acrylic mineral composite waste and producing these composites from secondary raw materials.
 The process, which will include new products, should confirm that all sink waste can be recycled.
-We will promote our GREEN composites production line to consumers and introduce a new product range to the market.
+We will promote our GREEN composite production line to consumers by introducing a new product range to the market.

 Project contact: Dr. Maria Savina Pianesi e-mail: savina.pianesi@pladostelma.com